-HISTORY OF EASTERN CIVILIZATIONS
+HIS 217 HISTORY OF EASTERN CIVILIZATIONS

-S2 908N
+S2 908N By Request

-By Request This course is a survey of the Asian continent with particular emphasis on monsoon Asia.
+This course is a survey of the Asian continent with particular emphasis on monsoon Asia.
 This course is intended to prepare students to continue their studies in a full spectrum of social science curriculums.
 This course will address the social, cultural, political, economic, and technical progress of the Asian continent from the Mongols to the modern era.
-Credit: 3 hours - Three lecture hours per week.